szTheory/nagelfar-tcl-code-formatter/websrc/call-by-name.rst

 A common source of false warnings have to do with call-by-name.

-When analysing a procedure, Nagelfar will detect "upvar" usage and set up a syntax description accordingly.
+When analyzing a procedure, Nagelfar will detect "upvar" usage and set up a syntax description accordingly.
 Example, the following procedure: